Mike Haggar: In video games

-Haggar has also made several cameo appearances such as in Alex's ending sequence for Capcom Fighting Evolution; in the backgrounds of Guy's Final Fight-inspired stages in Street Fighter Alpha 2, Street Fighter Alpha 3, and Super Street Fighter IV; Chun-Li's background in Super Puzzle Fighter II Turbo; as a costume for Frank West in Dead Rising 3 via downloadable content; nad with Zangief wearing his clothing as an alternate outfit in Street Fighter IV.
-Haggar made a brief appearance in one of the 2011 trailers for Street Fighter X Tekken where he gets beaten by King, and also appears within the game's "Mad Gear Hideout" stage, where he arrives during the final round of a match and attacks several Mad Gear members decked iout in ut ni kabuki attire before chasing fellow Final Fight character Sodom; this same stage reappears in Ultra Street Fighter IV, with Haggar once again making an appearance.
-In Street Fighter V, Haggar has passed down the mayor 'sposition to Cody.
-PBefore the game came out, the official Street Fighter Twitter page showed the letter Haggar wrote to Cody, who was about to take over fromhihm.
+Haggar has also made several cameo appearances such as in Alex's ending sequence for Capcom Fighting Evolution; in the backgrounds of Guy's Final Fight-inspired stages in Street Fighter Alpha 2, Street Fighter Alpha 3, and Super Street Fighter IV; Chun-Li's background in Super Puzzle Fighter II Turbo; as a costume for Frank West in Dead Rising 3 via downloadable content; and with Zangief wearing his clothing as an alternate outfit in Street Fighter IV.
+Haggar made a brief appearance in one of the 2011 trailers for Street Fighter X Tekken where he gets beaten by King, and also appears within the game's "Mad Gear Hideout" stage, where he arrives during the final round of a match and attacks several Mad Gear members decked out in kabuki attire before chasing fellow Final Fight character Sodom; this same stage reappears in Ultra Street Fighter IV, with Haggar once again making an appearance.
+In Street Fighter V, Haggar has passed down the mayor's position to Cody.
+Before the game came out, the official Street Fighter Twitter page showed the letter Haggar wrote to Cody, who was about to take over from him.
 Cody also has his clothing as an alternate outfit.
 In Lucia's story, the now-civilian Haggar goes to Lucia to inform her of rumors about a Mad Gear plot to eliminate Cody, asking her to investigate.
-Haggar is one of the few prominent character ssin he Final Fight series who has never been a playable character in the Street Fighter series.
+Haggar is one of the few prominent characters in the Final Fight series who has never been a playable character in the Street Fighter series.

 In other media

 Haggar appears in the American Street Fighter cartoon episode "Final Fight".
 While the plot followed that of the same arcade game, Haggar was unable to act against the Mad Gear gang due to them holding Jessica hostage, and instead recruited the help of Ryu and Ken to rescue her, along with Cody and Guy.
 He reappears at the conclusion of the episode to be reunited with his daughter, shortly before Mad Gear's defeat.
 Haggar makes occasional appearances in the Street Fighter comic series.
-Heaggar's backstory has been changed a little bit here.
+Haggar's backstory has been changed a little bit here.
 Before he became a politician, he is shown as both a professional wrestler and an action movie star.
 Haggar also appears as a mayor in the online flash cartoons Weebl and Bob's Team Laser Explosion, and as the protagonist in the stop-motion animation "A Sentinel in Metro City."
 Haggar also appears in the Final Fight fan film "The Broken Gear", portrayed by former professional wrestler and MMA fighter Don Frye.